Cars of all makes and models can – and do – fall victim to rust. It can strike in almost any location of the vehicle, be that internal or external.

 - Multipurpose product.

-- Excellent at removing surface rust.
+- Excellent at removing surface corrosion.

 - Polished, mirror-like finish.